billbrod/spatial-frequency-preferences/README.md

 ### Python

-This code works with python 3.6 and 3.7.
+This code works with python 3.6 and 3.7 (it may work with higher versions, but they haven't been tested).

 We provide several ways to reproduce the python environment used in this experiment, in order of increasing complexity and future-proof-ness: